2 .7 mil

-On a neighbourhood street corner with a bright and sunny storefront, some of the best pastries and baked goods are being crafted with the utmost love and care.
-A strip of brown paper houses the daily handwritten menu for breakfast or lunch, from naturally-fermented sourdough and custardy quiches to pillowy ricotta gnudi and turnip hummus with dukkah.
+On a neighbourhood street corner with a bright and sunny storefront, some of Chicago's best pastries and baked goods are being crafted with the utmost love and care.
+A strip of brown paper houses the daily handwritten menu, from naturally-fermented sourdough and custardy quiches for breakfast to pillowy ricotta gnudi and turnip hummus with dukkah for lunch.
 A slow Saturday morning with a flaky croissant and a chat with some friendly neighbourhood locals is a slice of heaven.

 Area / Logan Square